Mycoplasma ovipneumoniae (M. ovi) in Alaska Wildlife: Answers to Frequently Asked Questions

 M. ovi is a shorthand name for Mycoplasma ovipneumoniae (pronounced "My-koh-plaz-ma oh-vee nu-moh-nee-ay").
-M. ovi is a bacterium that can lead to respiratory disease such as pneumonia in sheep and goats.
+M. ovi is a bacterium that can lead to respiratory disease such as pneumonia in wild and domestic sheep and goats.
 M. ovi does not affect humans.

-Little is known about the status or presence of M. ovi and other bacteria of the Mycoplasma genus in Alaska.
-Mycoplasmas are simple organisms lacking cell walls; more than 100 known species exist.
-These species include numerous strains of varying virulence ("virulence" is the ability to infect or damage a host).
+Until recently, little was known about the status or presence of M. ovi and other bacteria of the Mycoplasma genus in Alaska.
+Mycoplasmas are simple organisms lacking cell walls; more than 100 known species exist but there are likely many more that are unknown.
+Mycoplasma species are divided further into various genetic types.